johnjoemcbob/GMod-Summer-2018/README.md

 The Prickly Team entry to the Summer of 2018 GmodStore Garry's Mod Gamemode Competition

-When downloaded please rename the root folder from 'GMod-Summer-2018-master' to 'prickly_summer_2018'
+When downloaded please rename the root folder from 'GMod-Summer-2018-master' to 'heavygullets'

 Download the required library and place the 3d2dvgui.lua file in "garrysmod\lua\includes\modules"